cover

 Hi!
 I’m Yu-Hsuan (Eltha) Teng.

 I am currently a postdoctoral research associate in the Astronomy Department at University of Maryland.
 Previously, I received my Ph.D. in Physics from University of California San Diego.
 I also received my Master’s in Physics and B.S. in Electrical Engineering from National Taiwan University.
-I am broadly interested in star formation, interstellar medium, galactic nuclei, and their roles in driving galaxy evolution.
+I am broadly interested in star formation, interstellar medium, galactic nuclei, and how they altogether shape the large-scale galactic environment that drives galaxy evolution.

 [1] established the modeling and techniques for measuring molecular gas properties and αCO with multi-line CO isotopologue observations (Teng et al. 2022);